It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The Show Within a Show The Steel Samurai in Phoenix Wright: Ace Attorney.
 Note that in the original version, Gyakuten Saiban, the Show Within a Show was not about a samurai, but rather, a feudal lord-based superhero known as "Soldier of Oedo, Tonosaman".

 - Fate/stay night has a samurai for the Assassin class.
 And no, it doesn't suit him in the slightest.
 He does no sneak attacks, no dirty fighting, doesn't go for Masters like he is supposed to when he has the chance, and finally he is the only Japanese hero amongst all the Servants.
 The rest of them?
-Greeks, Celts and English make up over half the Servants and both (including Fate/Zero) real Assassins are Arabs.
-Yes, both.
+Greeks, Celts and English make up over half the Servants and he is an Arab.
 He wasn't even supposed to be here at all.
 Also, he's a better swordsman than Saber and even Lancer doesn't want to fight him.